-The features in smartphones are also changing.
-In terms of the storage space, screen sizes, charging methods, among others.
+The features of smartphones are also changing.
+In terms of storage space, screen sizes, and charging methods, among others.
 The traditional mode of charging phones has been via the Universal Serial Bus (USB).
-Over time, it has changed to the use of fast charging USB cables.
-We have listed a few benefits of using fast charging USB cables.
+Over time, it has changed to the use of fast-charging USB cables.
+We have listed a few benefits of using fast-charging USB cables.

 USB power delivery

 The USB is executed in phones via two connectors, namely micro-USB and USB type C. USB is mostly used when transferring data to PCs and other phones.
 The USB Power Delivery (USB-PD) was established by the USB Implementers Forum (USB-IF).
 It developed a power component USB 2.0 that delivered 2.5 watts of power charging and more recent USB 3.0 devices delivered 4.5 watts of power.
 PD 2 can accommodate up to 100 watts of power.
 The voltage, current, and direction of USB type C can be conveyed without changing the direction of the cable.
 This heightens the power supply of fast-charging USB cables and makes them more appropriate as compared to earlier-generation USBs.

 Quick charge is a technology that was introduced in 2012 by Qualcomm.
 Phones with this quick charge technology basically take a lesser time to have their batteries charged.
 Quick charge 2.0 can charge a phone up to 75% faster than other traditional methods.
 Quick charge 4, released in 2016, offers 20% faster charging and 30% higher effectiveness compared to other charging solutions.

 A faster-charging USB cable has larger internal wires most with 24 gauge, which carries more current amounts of 2A.
 Each has 4 wires inside.
 Fast-charging USB cables have a grander current and higher voltages that facilitate them to charge batteries quicker, decreasing the time a phone's battery takes to get fully charged.